Erjon535/transaction-ledger/README.md

-A simple Java project that simulates a transaction ledger system.
+A simple command-line application written in Java that records financial

+transactions and stores them locally.

-The goal of this project is to practice building a small backend-style application
+The goal of this project is to practice:

-that records transactions, calculates balances, and allows querying transaction history.

-This project is intentionally simple and focuses on:

-\- clean code
+\- Clean Java code

-\- basic data structures

-\- separation of concerns

-\- writing understandable logic without frameworks

-\## Features (planned)

-\- Create credit and debit transactions

-\- Store transactions in memory

-\- Calculate account balance

-\- View transaction history
+\- File-based persistence

 \- Basic input validation

-\## Why this project?
+\- Git version control

-This project was built to strengthen core Java fundamentals and demonstrate
+This project is intentionally kept simple and readable.

-practical problem-solving without relying on libraries or frameworks.